AgnosticUI/agnosticui/CONTRIBUTING.md

 #### Storybook

-From same package directory, you can run `yarn storybook` which opens a [Storybook](https://storybook.js.org/) for that package.
+From same package directory, you can run `npm run storybook` which opens a [Storybook](https://storybook.js.org/) for that package.
 Look for files ending in `.stories.(js|tsx)` to find these specs.

 #### Example App (aka kitchen sink)